seita-f/Kaggle-Rules-Classification/README.md

 ['onlyfans', 'user123', 'content', 'entertainment', 'social', 'media']
 ```
 However, this processing took even more time and wasted resources which is not ideal --> <b>unsloth</b> can be applied?
-- Switched to AdamW for optimization and AUC-ROC for evaluating but the result got worse.
+- Switched to AdamW for optimization and AUC-ROC for evaluating but the result got worse. --> Each rule is distributed by 16% and labels are balanced.
+Hence f1 might suit this case

 #### 12-10-2025